magmide/magmide/README.md

 - Speak to a person who wants to get something done and not a review committee evaulating academic merit.
 - Put concrete examples front and center.
 - Point the audience toward truly necessary prerequisites rather than assuming shared knowledge.
-- Prefer graspable human words to represent ideas, and only use arbitary symbolic notations when it's both truly useful and properly explained.
+- Prefer graspable human words to represent ideas, never use opaque and unsearchable non-ascii symbols, and only use symbolic notations when it's both truly useful and properly explained.
 - Prioritize the hard work of finding clear and distilled explanations.

 # FAQ

 ## Is it technically possible to build a language like this?

 Yes!
 None of the technical details of this idea are untested or novel.
 Dependently typed proof languages, higher-order separation logic, query-based compilers, introspective metaprogramming, and abstract assembly languages are all ideas that have been proven in other contexts.
-Rok would merely attempt to combine them into one unified and usable package.
+Magma would merely attempt to combine them into one unified and usable package.

 ## Will working engineers actually use it?